scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 ## 3.2 Nonfunctional requirements
 ### 3.2.1 Stability and Robustness
 We used TRAVIS CI and Heroku to ensure stability and robustness, it's very useful to test new commits automatically with heroku, failed commits were shown in github and could be fixed easily.
-Testing the app on heroku shows us additional bugs which couldn't be found on a local instance due changements of the infrastructure, for example, the deployment on heroku was supported by PostGreSQL while the initial development was in MySQL.
+Testing the app on heroku shows us additional bugs which couldn't be found on a local instance due changes of the infrastructure, for example, the deployment on heroku was supported by PostGreSQL while the initial development was in MySQL.
 ### 3.2.2 Security
 It's a application in the open web, a minimal authorization and authentication system should be in place.
 User have a secure login, all passwords in the database will be encrypted.
 BCrypt is used for the encryption of the passwords.
-### 3.2.3 Plattforms
+### 3.2.3 Platforms
 The application should run on a server an be accessible from the internet.
 Some stakeholders might access the application from a mobile device.
 The application is currently deployed on heroku. https://eseteam6.herokuapp.com
 To ensure a responsive design we used bootstrap for the styling.
 ### 3.2.4 DataStorage